danlawless/auracle/book/vol-2-bridge/chapters/03-emotional-immaturity.md

 - Learned to doubt your perception
 - Felt "too sensitive" or "too much"
 - Taken responsibility for others' emotions
+- Developed hypervigilance as a baseline
+- Struggled to trust your own reactions

 Healing is not about becoming less sensitive.